 Harry Brittlebank himself was later awarded the Belgian Croix-de-Guerre.
 He survived the war and returned to live in Normanton.

 In early 1917 the miners were based at Bray-sur-Somme again working on the roads and laying narrow guage railways which were used to bring in new and heavier guns and more ammunition.

-Meanwhile the Germans had made a strategic retreat behind the fortified Hindenburg Line destroying villages and roads and leaving booby troops in a desolate landscape which any attacking allied troops would have to cross.
+Meanwhile the Germans had made a strategic retreat behind the fortified Hindenburg Line destroying villages and roads and leaving booby traps in a desolate landscape which any attacking allied troops would have to cross.

 Robert and his battalion next saw action in the front line on 3 May 1917 when they took part in an attack in the Third Battle of the Scarpe near the town of Arras.
 Again they were building trenches and supporting the infantry but the attack was called off after heavy losses were incurred and the miners returned to their railway work.

 Exactly a year after the disaster on the Somme the miners moved to Belgium where they were billeted near Poperinghe.
 There, along with Canadian engineers, they supported the attack on the Paschendaele Ridge north of Ypres by laying railway track which could be quickly moved as the front line advanced.

 Despite it being summer there was heavy rain and the ground turned to a sea of mud which slowed the advance.
 They were often under heavy shelling and attacked by German bombers.
 Casualties were continuous and it was calculated that the average life of a soldier in their sector was just three days.
 After four months living in bivouacs and temporary huts they were withdrawn and returned to France.